SAH 2026 Annual International Conference

 West Chester University

 Preference is given to candidates who are not presenting papers at the conference, although the committee reserves the right to make the award to a candidate who is presenting.
-Eligible expenses up to $2,110.00 will be reimbursed for travel and lodging.
-Additionally, the national organization will waive the Student Conference Registration Fee (a $150 value).
+Eligible expenses up to $3000.00 will be reimbursed for travel and lodging.
+An annual student membership (a $62 value) is included in the fellowship.
+The national organization will waive the Student Conference Registration Fee (a $188 value).

-Submit applications with attachments via email to the Philadelphia Chapter SAH at tatumaward@philachaptersah.org no later than Thursday, December 1, 2021.
+Submit application materials (Word or PDF) via email to the Philadelphia Chapter SAH at tatumaward@philachaptersah.org by the deadline.

-The Fellowship recipient will be notified no later than Sunday, January 15, 2023.
+The Fellowship recipient will be notified no later than January 30, 2026.
+All applicants will be notified no later than the same date.

 _________________________________________________